About my books:

 Can you help me get an Amish pen pal?

 I’m really sorry, but I can’t assist in acquiring either an Amish pen pal or an Amish friend.
-In order to protect all parties, I can’t introduce someone whom I only know through the Internet or someone I’ve met briefly at a function to my Amish friends.
+There are numerous reasons why.
+The first one is that if all other obstacles were cleared, I couldn’t possibly meet the large number of requests I receive for an Amish pen pal.
+But even if I could, in order to protect all parties, I can’t in good conscience introduce someone whom I only know through the Internet or someone I’ve met briefly at a function to my Amish friends.
 Similarly, I can’t give out anyone’s mailing address and I can’t pass anyone a mailing address.
 I hope you understand.
 Although it’s not an equivalent substitution, I have a newsletter that is chock full of interesting tidbits about Amish life, my connections with the Amish, family stories from my Amish friends, recipes, and more.